Acceptto MFA for ServiceNow®

-- Login to the Acceptto Appliance Admin portal, and select “APPLICATIONS”.
+- Login to the Acceptto Appliance Admin portal with an administrative account and select “APPLICATIONS”.

-- In the Add Application dialog, select Advanced options and enter the ServiceNow configuration values.
+- In the Add Application dialog, enter the following values (Advanced Options button allows additional optional configuration):

-- Select the Applications control, New/Edit Applications and copy the values shown in that page.
+- Select the Show ID Provider Data and copy the information shown on this page.

-Issuer or EntityID: The Issuer/EntityID of the SAML application for e.g. https://my-servicenow-instance.service-now.com
+Issuer or EntityID: The Issuer/EntityID of the SAML application.
+For example, https://my-servicenow-instance.service-now.com

-Sign in URL: You can leave this field blank.
+Sign in URL: The link used by your users to access the ServiceNow instance.
+You can leave this field blank.

 Response hosts: A comma delimited list of your ServiceNow instances.